Skip to content

 Markdown Presentation & Slideshow for VS Code

-Markdown Presentation Tool is a lightweight extension for developers and writers who need to present documentation, meeting notes, or architecture diagrams without the friction of external software.
+Markdown Presentation Tool is a lightweight extension designed to present documentation, meeting notes, or architecture diagrams without the friction of external software.

 Stop wasting time exporting to PDF or building clunky PPT files.
-Write your content in plain text and launch a beautiful, navigable slideshow with a single click.
+Write your content in Markdown and launch a beautiful, navigable slideshow with a single click.

 Key Features

-• Real-Time Live Sync: Changes you make in the editor reflect instantly in the slideshow view.
+• Real-Time Live Sync: Editor changes reflect instantly in the slideshow view.

-• Theme Awareness: Automatically syncs with your VS Code color theme (Light/Dark) for a seamless visual experience.
+• Theme Awareness: Automatically syncs with your VS Code theme (Light/Dark) for a seamless look.

 Getting Started